ChildMindInstitute/mindlogger-app-refactor/README.md

 - `yarn pods`

     Installs any native dependencies required by the iOS app via **CocoaPods**, a dependency management system used for iOS.
-    This also applies `YogaKit` and `Flipper` patches located in `ios/patches` required while this is on React Native 0.73.
-The [need](https://github.com/facebook/react-native/issues/43383) for these patches will be re-evaluated as part of a planned React Native upgrade.

 ### Starting the Metro Server